DukeAPO/dukeapo-client/README.md

 Open up Terminal and type in `git`.
 You'll probably have to install Apple's xcode command line tools.

+Make a new folder where you want to hold all your GitHub projects.
+You can do this by opening up Terminal, typing `cd` to go to the highest level folder in your computer (so you have access to everything).
+Type `ls` to see what folders are around.
+Some you may recognize are `Desktop` or `Applications`.
+I just make a `Github` folder here by typing `mkdir Github` (make a directory named Github).
+Then go into the folder by typing `cd` (changing directory).

-cd (change directory) to or make a new folder where you want to hold all your GitHub projects.
-I just make a `GitHub` folder somewhere and put all my stuff there.
-Once you're inside that folder, `clone` the project from our central GitHub repository down to your computer:
+Now that you're inside the folder, `clone` the project from our central GitHub repository down to your computer:

 `git clone https://github.com/DukeAPO/dukeapo-client.git`